 Metal tap in a kitchen

-That’s because, in its more serious form, Legionella can cause Legionnaires’ disease.
+In its more serious form, Legionella can cause Legionnaires’ disease.
 Legionnaires’ disease is a serious infection of the lungs that has a lot of the same symptoms and problems as a severe bout of pneumonia.
 It can result in the onset of headaches, muscular pain and chills, as well as confusion, stomach pain and even death in some instances.
+The less serious form of Legionella infection, Pontiac

-The less serious form of Legionella infection, Pontiac fever, produces similar symptoms but is far less serious because it does not cause an infection in the lungs.
+fever, produces similar symptoms but is far less serious because it does not

 Where Legionella Lives